-My Body-Focused Repetitive Behavior (BFRB) manifests itself as nail biting, skin picking (Dermatillomania) around the nails and cuticles, and scab picking.
+My Body-Focused Repetitive Behavior (BFRB) manifests itself as nail biting (Onychophagia), skin picking (Dermatillomania) around the nails and cuticles, and scab picking.
 It affects me physically, typically with scabs, and almost always with short nails.
 Sometimes I don't realize I'm picking until I start bleeding.
 Sometimes it happens in intense situations like during a test or when there's a lot to do at work.
 The common factor is that I'm always feeling stressed, overwhelmed, and like I don't have as much control as I need to have over the situation at hand.

 Like most people in my generation, I'm a child of divorce.
 My family rose from the lower/working class to the middle class during my childhood and fell back into the lower/working class around the time of the 2009 housing crash.
 Many people in my family, especially my mother, deal with severe mental illness and substance abuse problems.
 None of these things are to blame for my BFRB, but they definitely didn't help my stress levels.
 I hope that people my age can feel solidarity and feel seen by me sharing this much.

 Emotionally, my BFRB has mostly impacted my self-esteem and self-worth.
 Women are held to impossible beauty and behavior standards in our day and age.
 I definitely think this impacted my BFRB, especially since puberty and middle school.
 There's a lot of external factors that I can't and couldn't have controlled about my life, my upbringing, and my past.
 I think the media tells us that even if we can't change our lives or our stories, the least we can do is show up looking our best and that will be our redemption in society's eyes (by we I mean women, men, non-binary people, people in general).
 That's a really toxic line of thinking and way of seeing ourselves that I try to unlearn a little more every day.

 ...you can be pretty in whatever body you were given.